scrapy/scrapy/docs/topics/settings.rst

 .. _spider-download_delay-attribute:

+Note

-You can also change this setting per spider by setting ``download_delay`` spider attribute.
+This delay can be set per spider using :attr:`download_delay` spider attribute.

 .. setting:: DOWNLOAD_HANDLERS